jocrob/hydra-synth/README.md

       ```
   - If no arguments are sent when calling rm(), the default values declared for each input will be used.
 Otherwise the arguments sent to rm() will be assigned to each input.
 For example, `rm([0, 0, 0], () => a.fft[0]) ` will set the 'light' uniform equal to vec3(0,0,0) and uTime equal to the value of the first audio bin.

-- *lightPos*: takes a string and allows you to set the position of the light in the ray marched scene.
+- **lightPos**: takes a string and allows you to set the position of the light in the ray marched scene.
 The string is interpreted as GLSL so you must use GLSL syntax when assigning the position.
   - ex: `lightPos: 'vec3(0,5,5)'`

-- *distFunc*: takes a string, and replaces the contents of `float GetDist(vec3 p)` in the fragment shader.
+- **distFunc**: takes a string, and replaces the contents of `float GetDist(vec3 p)` in the fragment shader.
 The string is interpreted as GLSL so you must use GLSL syntax.
 You would use this property to specify the signed distance functions that get rendered.

-- *rayMarchFunc*: takes a string, and replaces the contents of `float RayMarch(vec3 ro, vec3 rd)` in the fragment shader.
+- **rayMarchFunc**: takes a string, and replaces the contents of `float RayMarch(vec3 ro, vec3 rd)` in the fragment shader.
 The string is interpreted as GLSL so you must use GLSL syntax.

-- *lighFunc*: takes a string, and replaces the contents of `float GetLight(vec3 p)` in the fragment shader.
+- **lightFunc**: takes a string, and replaces the contents of `float GetLight(vec3 p)` in the fragment shader.
 The string is interpreted as GLSL so you must use GLSL syntax.

-- *addGLSL*: takes a string and adds it to the top of the fragment shader as GLSL.
+- **addGLSL**: takes a string and adds it to the top of the fragment shader as GLSL.
 This can be used to add aditional functions to the shader, which you can reference in GetDist, RayMarch, etc.

-##### Example
+#### Example

 ![Example Image](/example-images/raymarch-example.png)